vwochnik/jquery-typing/README.md

 If you want to disable the cursor, use an empty jQuery selection as its
 value: `$([])`.

+### detachCursor

+This option determines whether the cursor element should be detached from the DOM after the typewriting for a certain element has completed.
+Note that a DOM element can not be attached twice so naturally, the cursor element is being detached before it is reattached for each successive typing animation.

 ### cb

 This is a callback function that is called after the animation has been